Bitter Lessons - 20/24

 Her face lit up like a Christmas tree and eagerly she followed him outside.

-Success.
-I hit the target.
+Hey.
+At least my plan worked.
 "Yes, Dennis.
 Is that a problem for you?"

 "I was told cops have to be tough."

-"CSI´s," Greg corrected him softly.
-"Who told you gay men can´t be tough?"
+"CSIs," Greg corrected him softly.
+"Who told you gay men can't be tough?"

 "Rob says so."
 He bit his lip.
 "Said so."

-"But I didn´t want him dead," Dennis whimpered.
+"But I didn't want him dead," Dennis whimpered.

-"Of course, he was your brother.
+"Sure.
+He was your brother.
 He loved you.
 Brothers always fight."

-Dennis sniffled quietly and leaned against him.
+Dennis sniffled and leaned into him.

 "You were in the bushes with a boy, right?
-That´s why you didn´t want to tell Captain Brass."
+That's why you didn't want to tell Captain Brass."